 A few years ago, everyone was talking about Cinderella feet.
 In case you need a reminder, that trend was surgical.
 Women were asking podiatrists to operate on their toes and feet so they could fit into the modern version of a 'glass slipper': designer stilettos.
-As you might imagine, I was not onboard.
+As you might imagine, our Houston podiatrist was not onboard.
 Undergo a serious medical procedure just to fit into your Manolos?
-Not on my watch!
+Not on our watch!

 What's the Barbie Feet Trend All About?